ScienceCommunicationLab/KinesinLMS/README.md

 ## Funding

-KinesinLMS was supported by a supplementary grant from the National Institute for General Medical Sciences (#1R25GM139147).
+KinesinLMS was supported by grants #5R25GM116704 and #1R25GM139147 from the National Institute for General Medical Sciences.

 ## License